jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - -config_file specifies the name of the config file to look for in the wiki_root directory.
 - -index_file specifies what make_index should use for its index files, and also what name existing index files will have.
 - -wiki_root specifies the root directory for the wiki.
 Almost certainly the same place you're pointing smeagol itself.
+- -debug turn the spammy log messages you know and love on.
+If you don't want them, leave this flag out.

 ### Examples